CHTC/tutorial-CHTC-AF3/README.md

 └── node9.inference_pipeline.tar.gz        # tar.gz output from inference pipeline (final results)
 ```

-We need to setup a job directory for each AlphaFold3 job we plan to run.
-Each job directory will contain the necessary input JSON files and will be used to store the output files generated during the two phases of the AlphaFold3 workflow.
-We can use a simple bash script to automate the creation of these job directories and input JSON files.
+Each job directory holds the inputs and outputs for one AF3 run.
+Automate creation with the provided generator script (`scripts/generate-job-directories.py`).

 1. Setup a CSV manifest containing your protein sequences in FASTA format in the `data/protein_sequences/` directory.
 Each FASTA file should contain a single protein sequence.
 The CSV should follow this format: